nccgroup/singularity/Readme.md

 ### Singularity Manager Interface
 ![Singularity Manager Interface](./screenshots/rails-rce-auto.png)

-### Hook and Control a Vulnerable Application on Localhost
+### Hook and Control a Vulnerable Application on Localhost or Other Hosts
 ![Fetch an application home page](./screenshots/hookandcontrol.png)

 ### Automate the Scan and Compromise of All Vulnerables Applications